ThomasHezard/RealTimeAudioProcessing/S2-C_OfflineAudioProcessor/README.md

 All header and source files are located in the [`sources`](sources) directory.

 As in step 1, the provided version of `OfflineAudioProcessor` does nothing more than copying input data into output data.
-Your objective for this step is to modify the `AudioProcessor` class in files `audio_processor.h` and `audio_processor.cpp`, so that it performs the audio processing algorithm you implemented in the previous step.
+Your objective for this step is to modify the `AudioProcessor` struct and its functions in files `audio_processor.h` and `audio_processor.c`, so that it performs the audio processing algorithm you implemented in the previous step.
 What you need to do is:
-- adapt the definition of the `AudioProcessor` class with all the needed member variables (memory buffer, parameters, etc.),
+- adapt the definition of the `AudioProcessor` struct with all the needed variables (memory buffer, parameters, etc.),
-- if your `AudioProcessor` needs some prior information before starting the rendering loop, like sample rate or parameter values, these information should be passed in the `Prepare` function, it is recommended to keep the constructor as simple as possible,
+- if your `AudioProcessor` needs some prior information before starting the rendering loop, like sample rate or parameter values, these information should be passed in the `prepare_audio_processor` function, it is recommended to keep the `new_audio_processor` function as simlple as possible,
-- adapt its `Prepare` function and destructor and, if needed, the call to the `Prepare` function in the main function,
+- adapt the `prepare_audio_processor` and `destroy_audio_processor` functions and, if needed, the call to `prepare_audio_processor` in the main function,
-- adapt its `Process` function's implementation (you shouldn't have to modify its declaration).
+- adapt its `ap_process` function's implementation (you shouldn't have to modify its declaration).

 Once your modifications are completed and functional, you can design and implement tests to check that the results are exactly the same as in the previous step.